akopdev/smart-weather-station/README.md

 into a binary value.
 I decided to use a simple threshold, if the value is greater than 0.1, it's raining, otherwise it's not.

-For the temperature and humidity features, I need to rescale using `z-score` technique to ensure that each input feature contributes equally during training.
+The temperature and humidity features have a different numerical ranges, and so different contributions during training, leading to a bias.
+I need to rescale using `z-score` technique to ensure that each input feature contributes equally during training.

 ## 0x02 Data cleaning and preparation